impactcentre/interoperability-framework/interfaces/taverna/T2-Client/readme.md

 What is T2-Client:
 ------------------

-The Taverna 2 Server Client can be used to execute workflows created with Taverna 2.
+The Taverna 2 Server Client can be used to execute workflows created with Taverna 2 (having the extension .t2flow).
 After the user uploads the workflow to be executed, the application presents the input fields for the workflow.
 Currently, the program does not recognize if an input value must be a string or a file.
 This is why the user must click on the "switch" symbol to choose between string and file upload.
 If the input is multi-valued, more input fields can be added by